 While classy summer shades are a favored accessory for many, don’t just go for style when investing in sunglasses.
 Rather, look for a pair that is labeled with “100 percent UV protection” or “UV400” to make sure you are getting the right type of protection.
 Likewise, opt for a larger style with a bit of wrap around to avoid rays penetrating your eyes from the side.
-If you need help determining the efficacy of your sunglasses, ask your eye doctor for recommendations or have them take a look at your shades.
+If you need help protecting your eyes from the sun, ask your eye doctor for recommendations or have them take a look at your shades.

 In addition to sunglasses with the right UV protection, wear a wide-brimmed hat that will further protect eyes.
 A hat will block roughly half of the UV rays to which you are exposed.
 This protection also gives you a better defense against rays that may penetrate above or around your sunglasses.
 Look for a hat with an effective UV rating to get the most protection.

 Even with protective eyewear, looking at the sun directly can cause significant damage to your eyesight.
 The most common type of damage caused by direct sun contact is retinopathy, a form of retina damage caused by solar radiation.
-Avoid gazing directly at the sun at any time, including during an eclipse.
+The easiest way to protect your eyes is to avoid gazing directly at the sun during the day, including during an eclipse.

 Many people are fooled by cloudy days.
 Thinking that the clouds provide protection from the sun’s rays is an easy way to damage your eyes without even realizing it.
 Don’t be fooled.
 Practice safe eye care and wear protective sunglasses and a hat even when it is cloudy out.